 For those who have a bit more time, you can add on another destination to this itinerary.
 Here are some ideas.

 - After landing in San Jose, stay a night or two at the Peace Lodge in Vara Blanca before heading to La Fortuna.
-The family can then see the waterfalls and animal sanctuary at La Paz Waterfall Gardens (about 1.5 hours from San Jose, 2 to La Fortuna).
+The family can see the waterfalls and animal sanctuary at La Paz Waterfall Gardens (about 1.5 hours from San Jose, 2 to La Fortuna).

 - After La Fortuna, you can stay a couple nights in Monteverde before heading to Manuel Antonio.
 (3 hours driving from La Fortuna, then 3.5 hours to Manuel Antonio).
 You can do more ziplining, visit a bat jungle or butterfly garden or do some more hiking.